DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 * [Helm](https://helm.sh/docs/intro/install/)
 * Access to Operational Decision Manager on Container 9.0.0.0 images

-> Note: This documentation has been tested with a HashiCorp evaluation instance.
-We assume that the procedure will remain the same for the commercial product.
+> Note: The first and second steps are described in the [companion document](README-External_Vault.md) when you use OCP.

-In this documentation will do the assumption that ODM will be installed in the "odm" namespace.
+In this documentation ODM will be installed in the "odm" namespace.

 # Setup